QuantumLabsLtda/adonisjs-cerberus/README.md

 ### Consuming Models

-You can use the Cerberus Models to create *Roles*, *Resources* and *Permissions* in your own code, for creating seeds or a CRUD to manage Cerberus stuff.
-It's simple:
+You **should** use Cerberus Models to create *Roles*, *Resources* and *Permissions* in your own code.
+It's also useful for creating seeds or a complete CRUD to manage your Cerberus stuff.
+It's simple to use:

 #### Roles